 -are made using organic raw materials, such as cotton grown without pesticides and silk made by worms fed on organic trees

 -do not involve the use of harmful chemicals and bleaches to colour fabrics

 -are often made from recycled and reused textiles.
 High-quality garments can be made from second-hand clothes and even recycled plastic bottles

 -are made to last, so that people keep them for longer

 -come from fair trade – the people who make them are paid a fair price and have decent working conditions.

-I am pretty much sure that Lady Gaga’s meat dress or Karl Lagerfeld’s glamorous fur is completely renewable and doesn’t leave carbon foot prints!
-It we are okay with carrying leather wallets and eating steak for dinner use of fur or meat in garment is not even a question!
+I am pretty much sure that Lady Gaga’s meat dress or Karl Lagerfeld’s glamorous fur is completely renewable and doesn’t leave carbon foot prints like synthetic alternatives do!
+It it’s legal to eat steak for dinner, why stop use of fur or leather.